 Have exposure to cannabis stocks (e.g. a tobacco company that’s moving into cannabis products)

 There aren’t many cannabis ETFs available at the moment, but the ones that are available can expose you to the entire market.
 It’s smarter to use an ETF-based approach that invests you in many cannabis stocks, rather than trying to buy winning stocks on your own.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 The Top Cannabis ETFs